Incorporating particle flexibility in a density functional description of nematics and cholesterics: The nematic behaviour of coarse-grained polymer chains

 Finally, one may investigate the impact of the coarse-grained treatment of orientational order through the calculation of the DFT-predicted bond order parameters $S_b$ from Eqs.~\eqref{eq:s_dec} and \eqref{eq:s_int}.
-Comparison with simulations suggests that the underestimations of $S_b$ using the UCA are more pronounced than for $S$, which can be partly attributed to the unsuitability of the FY molecular ODF to describe the local ordering of neighbouring chain segments in solution.
+Comparison with simulations suggests that the underestimations of $S_b$ using the UCA are more pronounced than for $S$, which could be partly attributed to the unsuitability of the FY molecular ODF to describe the local ordering of neighbouring chain segments in solution.
 However, the good quantitative agreement for $S_b$ achieved at given density $\rho$ through the use of $\Omega_\rho$ suggests that the main limiting factor may actually lie in the UCA itself.
 Indeed, it can be seen from Eq.~\eqref{eq:s_dec} that

 with the equality being attained in the limit of perfect crystalline order for the particle long axes.
-It is shown in Appendix~\ref{app:bend_sc} that for fairly-stiff unconfined chains, the intra-molecular order parameter $S_{\rm int}$ may be approximated as
+It is shown in Appendix~\ref{app:bend_sc} that in the case of stiff unconfined chains ($l_p \gg l_c$), the intra-molecular order parameter $S_{\Omega_0}$ may be approximated as

-The slow saturation of $S_{\rm int}$ with increasing persistence lengths, which reflects the presence of small undulations of the free chains about their long axes, therefore imposes an unrealistic upper bound for $S_b$ in the UCA even in the case where $l_p$ is significantly larger than $l_c$.
+The slow saturation of $S_{\Omega_0}$ with increasing persistence lengths, which reflects the presence of small undulations of the free chains about their long axes, therefore imposes an unrealistic upper bound for $S_b$ in the UCA even in the case where $l_p$ is significantly larger than $l_c$.
 One thus recovers the important concept of \textit{deflection length}\cite{Odij86}, denoted by $l_d$, which quantifies the average length-scale over which polymers are diverted from their unconfined conformations by the presence of the surrounding nematic field.
 While our results suggest that the FY molecular order parameter $S$ may be reasonably captured by the UCA for chains such that $l_p \gtrsim 2 l_c$, the accurate description of the KS bond order parameter $S_b$ in the UCA thus requires the much more stringent inequalities

 which corresponds to the so-called \textit{rigid-rod limit} where the effects of particle flexibility may be neglected altogether\cite{vanD94}.
 This limitation therefore requires the description of the detailed conformational statistics of polymers in a confining nematic field as a necessary prerequisite for any form of DFT based on a finer-grained representation of orientational order.
 This task may be further complicated by the reported importance of collective deflection fluctuation modes\cite{Egor16-1,Egor16-2}, which may not be easily captured by the mean-field treatment of KS-based descriptions, and may entail significant further theoretical developments for the reliable implementation of such approaches.